Course Title: Television Cultures

 Course Description

-In this course you will examine a range of topics and approaches in television studies.
+In this course you will examine a range of topics and approaches in television and screen studies.
 The course provides you with an overview of key themes in this field, including recent theories relating to popular culture and methods of textual analysis.
 You will also explore practices of consumption, and issues of taste and audience formation.
-You will evaluate televisual texts, giving you opportunities to explore how television has developed and is changing as a popular, cultural and aesthetic medium.
+You will evaluate texts to explore how television and screen has developed and is changing as a popular, cultural and aesthetic mediums.

 Objectives/Learning Outcomes/Capability Development